hax/my.js/README.md

 	* limited module version support (to avoid bad practice)

 * Follow ES6 module draft

-* Allow define imports/exports statically for the modules, require() is buzzy and lose the benifits of static bindings
+	* Allow define imports/exports statically for the modules
+	* require() is buzzy and lose the benifits of static bindings

 * Server-solution friendly
 	* cross-origin proxy